SoK: Blockchain Decentralization: Data and Empirical Analysis

 \subsubsection{Results and Discussion}

-EIP-1559 has a significant positive impact on decentralization, increasing both immediately after the London Hardfork and gradually as a trend in the days after the London Hardfork for stablecoins Dai and USDt.
-However, EIP-1559 has a significant negative impact on decentralization both immediately and as a trend for lending applications Compound and Aave.
-Nonetheless, this shows transaction decentralization's strong sensitivity to changes in economic incentive mechanisms and confirms our conclusion on market movements' strong effect on decentralization.
+EIP-1559 significantly impacts decentralization, increasing immediately after the London Hardfork and gradually as a trend in the days after the London Hardfork for stablecoins Dai and USDt.
+However, EIP-1559 significantly negatively impacts decentralization both immediately and as a trend for lending applications Compound and Aave.
+Nonetheless, this shows transaction decentralization's intense sensitivity to changes in economic incentive mechanisms and confirms our conclusion on market movements' strong effect on decentralization.
 Furthermore, EIP-1559's contrasting impact on decentralization for different application categories is interesting.
 We leave this phenomenon for future research.
-Table~\ref{tab:7} shows the regression results for Dai with the 30-day simple moving average of the decentralization index as the dependent variable.
+Table~\ref{tab:18} shows the regression results for Dai with the 30-day simple moving average of the decentralization index as the dependent variable.
 Column (1) includes the indicator of London Hardfork, days from the London Hardfork, and their interaction as independent variables.
 Column (2) adds control variables transaction volume and transaction count.
 Column (3) further adds the 1-day return on investment and 30-day volatility of returns as controls.
-We also included the exponential moving average (EMA) with $\alpha = 0.1$ of our decentralization index an alternate dependent variable, yielding consistent results (Table ~\ref{tab:12} Appendix \ref{additionalsts}).
-We analyzed 4 assets, including 2 stablecoins: Dai and USDt, and 2 lending protocols: Aave and Comp (see Appendix \ref{additionalsts}).
-The stablecoins produced consistent results showing EIP-1559's positive impact on decentralization while the lending protocols produced consistent results showing EIP-1559's negative impact on decentralization.
+We analyzed four assets, including two stablecoins: Dai and USDt, and two lending protocols: Aave and Comp (see Appendix \ref{additionalsts}).
+The stablecoins produced consistent results showing EIP-1559's positive impact on decentralization; In contrast, the lending protocols produced consistent results showing EIP-1559's negative impact on decentralization.

-Figure~\ref{fig:11} shows an immediate and gradual increase in decentralization after the London Hardfork as discussed in the regression results.
+Figure~\ref{fig:15} shows an immediate and gradual increase in decentralization after the London Hardfork as discussed in the regression results.
 Notably, this temporary alteration in decentralization caused by EIP-1559 does not reverse the trend of overall convergence towards centralization intertemporally.